 What does a histology technician do?

 Histology technicians (HTs), also known as histologic technicians, are specialized medical lab workers.
-They play a crucial role in the diagnosis and treatment of diseases by turning body tissue samples into microscope slides.
+They play a crucial role in the diagnosis and treatment of diseases by turning tissue samples into microscope slides.

 Histology is the study of microscopic structures of tissues.
 Once a tissue sample is taken from a patient, histology technicians are the people responsible for taking the sample and creating those microscopic structures.
-Once the samples are prepared, a pathologist will examine the slides for diagnostic or research purposes.
+After the samples are prepared, a pathologist will examine the slides for diagnostic or research purposes.